JordanLee614/uwa-studysmarter-queue/README.md

 Back-end integration will be set up in services file:

 * /src/services/*.service.ts

-Feel free to add new files using the *.service.ts naming convention.

-Database is stored under its own folder in the root directory (this is subject to change):
+Database will be generated if it doesn't already exist and it will be found in the root directory:
-* /database/database.sqlite3
+* ./database.sqlite3

 ## Frontend